ScreenWerk/Screenwerk-2014/README.md

 - ***mute***
   If set to true, *mute* property will propagate to **Media**.
 If not set or set to false, it will not propagate at all.
+- ***duration***
+  If not set, then media will play till its own "end" event happens.
+For images and urls there is no native "end" event and duration is required, if media has to stop after some time.
+Duration is set in seconds.
+- ***delay***
+  If not set, then media will start immediately.
+If set, then media will wait for that long before starting.
+Delay is set in seconds.

 #### Media
 > ***mute***: By default everything plays with sound. **Media** gets muted by parent **Playlist-Media**.